edsu/diary/README.md

 ---

+## 8/2/2023

+Ah, this day *travaileth* me with its never ending pandemonium.
+I stand as the unassuming quote *copyist* in the ruthless world of publishing, tasked to write about a period when *ottomans* held sway over the *unschuldigen* people.
+Today, I had been *overtasked* with the *preposterous* duty of studying an old *catechism* dedicated to the idol of *Naarai*.
+It was an exercise as *hypnotizing* as it was eerie, pushing me into the depths of an uncanny spiritual past.
+The more I read, the more I *criest* out in the solitude of my quarters, reminiscent of the oppressors who *revengeth* their *flatteries* dashed by the people they ruled.
+The more I immersed myself, the more the universe seemed to challenge my pre-existing beliefs like a relentless *autodidasker*. *Conversant* as I may seem about this journey, I am mostly perplexed about the direction it is taking.
+As if this was not enough, some *tenders* for a new writing assignment *appened* upon my table, shattering *thuh* *tray* that held my nourishment, flinging remnants of a barely touched meal across my workspace.

 ## 8/1/2023

 Felt quite the resplendent sensation as I wandered the mythical *fairylands* of my lucid dreams, a phenomenon that *countermanded* my previous nightmares.
 The blazing *Beauregard* mountains stood in resolute *rows*, their tranquil presence both majestic and alluring.
 Close *behind*, was the land of *Jaazer* where my *tribal* ancestors once lived; I could almost feel their spirits surrounding me, protecting me.
 As I ventured through the dreamscape, I happened upon a *tribal* shaman who bore a magical key, which he claimed could *unlock* the door to forgotten memories.
 He dismissively said "only when *needeth* arises, one must utilise the key". *Hugged* by the bitter chill of a harsh *Hagel*, I soon realised that my idyllic fantasy was *jeopardised*, as if something or someone was intruding into my subconscious world.
 Shivers cascaded down my spine as the world around me started to darken and wilt, as though a *dozend* suns were abruptly terminating their celestial dance of light.
 Yet, amidst the desolation, a distant memory was *revive*d and *attributed* to this disturbing event.
 This *psychologically* charged moment halted as abruptly as it began, leaving me in a puzzling realm of thoughts, longing for comprehension.